jda5/tense-analysis/README.md

 In order to run this script, you will need to install Python (version 3.8) and NLTK (version 3.6).
 Details on how to install Python can be found here: https://www.python.org, and you can learn how to install NLTK here: https://www.nltk.org/install.html.

 Once you have these installed you can run the script by placing it in a folder with the corpora.
-The file structure should look like this:
+Your file structure should look like this:

 ```
 |-- tense_analysis.py